kcri-tz/sans/README.md

     -o, --output  	 Output TSV file: list of splits, sorted by weight desc.

     -N, --newick  	 Output newick file
-                  	 (only applicable in combination with -f strict or -f n-tree)
+                  	 (only applicable in combination with -f strict or n-tree)

     (at least --output or --newick must be provided, or both)